 Laser cut without bars …?
 How does that work?

-When laser cut paper, fine handles must be inserted into the subject.
-For example, so that a a one letter with punze remains-and not just a hole in the form of an a.
+When a laser cuts paper, fine handles must be inserted into the subject.
+For example, so that an “a” remains a letter with a punze -and not just a hole in the form of an “a”.

 That is usually not so pretty.
 But to intervene visually in a logo is not everyone’s skill.

-If lasered motifs are then concealed on colored surfaces, so that the substrate shimmers through in color, then very delicate motifs can be damaged in the process.
-Just putting more or stronger jetties often doesn’t bring enough – and doesn’t make the subject nicer.
-The same applies when the contours are coarsened.
+IIf lasered motifs are then laminated onto a coloured background so that the background shimmers through in colour, very delicate motifs can be damaged.
+Only setting more or stronger bars is often not enough – and does not make the motif more beautiful.
+The same applies if the contours are coarsened.

-But when an area has to be removed, the exposed lower surface, if it had been yellow, orange or green before, approaches the hue “foam gauge brown.”
+But when a surface has to be removed, the exposed lower surface, whether yellow, orange or green before, approaches the colour “powder trace brown”.

-With a new laser system, our partner has succeeded in lowering the temperature of lasering to such an extent that the color of the lower layer can still be recognized as this.
-Depending on the colour and motif, sometimes not yet optimal – but increasingly close.
+With a new laser system, our partner has succeeded in lowering the laser temperature to such an extent that the color of the lower layer can still be recognized as this.
+Depending on the colour and motif, sometimes not yet optimal – but still increasingly close.

-And another treat: In the meantime, it is also possible for us to print cardboard in thickness up to a mm finished concealed offset – this corresponds, for example, to Colour Matters 350 + 350 g/sqm.
+And another goody: In the meantime, it is also possible for us to print cardboard in thicknesses up to 1 mm with the finished laminate offset – this corresponds, for example, to Colour Matters 350 + 350 g/qm.

-Suddenly complicated projects with multi-layer materials and laser finishing are as easy as in the old image printing world:
+Suddenly complicated projects with multi-layer materials and laser finishing become as easy as in the old world of image printing:

-Please confidence in us: As a production agency, we have an excellent reputation, which we vigorously defend.
+Please give us your trust: As a production agency, we have an excellent reputation, which we vigorously defend.

-You’ve just got something in the works?
+You’ve just got something in mind?
 Then get in touch with us.

-More examples of business cards-including in techniques other than laser cut-can be found here.
+More examples of business cards – also in other techniques than lasercut – can be found here.